Beginners Guide on How to Practice Paddle Board

 The yoga paddle boards have wide deck pads to give you more space for your yoga poses.
 Inflatable yoga paddle boards are more convenient than other types as you sit higher on the water, which keeps you stable and dry.
 More yoga experts are beginning to use the yoga paddle boards for their daily yoga flow.
 They are also very convenient for beginners.

 Touring paddle boards are longboards but are less wide than the other types of paddle boards.
 They have a pointed nose.
 They are ideal for long-distance adventures.
 Touring paddle boards are typically used in racing competitions and are designed to generate more speed and glide efficiency.
 They are not suitable for beginners.

 Surf paddle boards

 Surf paddle boards are designed in a way that makes them suitable for surfing.
 They are capable and responsive in surfing because of their small size.
 Being less stable on the water surface, they are not suitable for the people who are surfing for the very first time.

 Basic equipment for paddle board beginners

-After choosing the perfect paddle board that you need, you also need to know about some essential equipment for safe boarding.
+After choosing the perfect paddle board that you need, follow the beginners guide because you also need to know about some essential equipment for safe boarding like life jackets.

 Paddles come in different sizes and a variety of materials such as plastic, aluminium, wood, and carbon fibre.
 All paddles have different handles, blades and shaft shapes.
 The general rule to select the best paddle is that it should be 6 to 10 inches taller than the paddler.
 To glide on a calm lake, size your paddle on the longer side and paddle board surfing, size your paddle board on the shorter side.